Contingencyplana/high_command_ai_0/planning/alfa_zero_targeted_sync_scope.md

 ## Next Actions

-1. Observe quiet-mode sync output over the next few playtest loops and decide whether log rotation or archival is still required.
+1. Observe quiet-mode sync output over the next few playtest loops (starting with the next Nightlands cohort) and decide whether log rotation or archival is still required.
 2. Promote the interim telemetry panel (`docs/nightlands_duet_telemetry_panel.md`) into the primary dashboard once the offline tooling is back.
 3. Coordinate with UI workstream on the cooldown banner request and link the outcome back to this scope.